Huge Impact Wrestling News: New Name, Debuting Wrestlers, New Direction

 Other debuts that Impact Wrestling fans will see include the return of Konnan and LAX (at least Homicide), the tag team of Reno Scum from Ring of Honor and Global Force, former NXT wrestler Rachel Ellering, and more.

 TNA superstar Abyss spoke to WrestleZone and said that there is a lot of excitement backstage as the new regime takes over.
-He said the new owners are committed to the company and things look bright for Impact Wrestling.
+He said the new owners are committed to the company, and things look bright for Impact Wrestling.

 [Featured Image by Impact Wrestling]